sequenceiq/blog-test/source/_posts/2014-10-14-hadoop-metrics.markdown

 just like we did with Baywatch.
 To which to use depends on you're needs.

 ## Summary and resources
-As you see using **Baywatch** and **Periscope** yu can monitor and scale your cluster based on the configurted policies - all available open sources in our [GitHub](https://github.com/sequenceiq) page.
+As you see using **Baywatch** and **Periscope** you can monitor and scale your cluster based on the configured policies - all available open sources in our [GitHub](https://github.com/sequenceiq) page.

 * [Periscope](http://sequenceiq.com/periscope/)
 * [Baywatch client](https://github.com/sequenceiq/docker-baywatch-client)